 What you must pay when you get these Services that are covered for you services In-Network Hospice care (continued) For services that are covered by our plan but are not covered by Medicare Part A or B: our plan will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
 You pay your plan cost sharing amount for these services.
 For drugs that may be covered by the plan's Part D benefit: Drugs are never covered by both hospice and our plan at the same time.
 For more information, please see Chapter 5, Section 9.4 (What if you're in Medicare-certified hospice).
 Note: If you need non-hospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services.
 Our plan covers hospice consultation services (one time only) for a terminally ill person who hasn't elected the hospice benefit.
-See Physician/ Practitioner services, including doctor's office visits: Specialist immunizations There is no coinsurance No prior authorization required.
+See Physician/ Practitioner services, including doctor's office visits: Specialist i Immunizations There is no coinsurance No prior authorization required.
 Covered Medicare Part B services include: or copay for the pneumonia, influenza, and Hepatitis B vaccines.
 Pneumonia vaccine Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B Other vaccines if you are at risk and they meet Medicare Part B coverage rules We also cover some vaccines under our Part D prescription drug benefit.
 Administration fee in providers' office may require a cost-share.
 We also cover some vaccines under our Part D prescription drug benefit.
 Please see Chapter 6 for more information about Part D prescription drug vaccines.

 What you must pay when you get these

-Servi ces that are covered for you services In-Network
+Services that are covered for you services In-Network

-ent hospital care Days 1-5:
+Inpatient hospital care Days 1-5:

-proce authorization may be required depending on the dure, except in urgent or emergent situations. \$295 copay per day
+Prior authorization may be required depending on the procedure, except in urgent or emergent situations. \$275 copay per day

-cation from your provider is required upon ssion.
+Notification from your provider is required upon admission.
 Days 6+:

-term of service forma es inpatient acute, inpatient rehabilitation, long- care hospitals and other types of inpatient hospital es.
-Inpatient hospital care starts the day you are lly admitted to the hospital with a doctor's order.
-The efore you are discharged is your last inpatient day. \$0 copay per day Cost sharing is charged for each inpatient stay.
+Includes inpatient acute, inpatient rehabilitation, long- \$0 copay per day

+term care hospitals and other types of inpatient hospital services.
+Inpatient hospital care starts the day you are formally admitted to the hospital with a doctor's order.
+The Cost sharing is charged for each inpatient stay.

-neces to a n inpatio re covered for an unlimited number of medically sary days.
-Each time you are admitted or transferred ew facility type this is considered day one of your ent stay and the daily copay begins again.
-If you get authorized inpatient care at an out-of-network hospital after your emergency
+day before you are discharged is your last inpatient day.
+You are covered for an unlimited number of medically necessary days.
+Each time you are admitted or transferre to a new facility type this is considered day one of your inpatient stay and the daily copay begins again.
+If you get authorized inpatient care at an out-of-network hospital after your emergency condition is stabilized,

-Cover red services include but are not limited to: condition is stabilized, your cost is the cost
+Covered services include but are not limited to: your cost is the cost sharing you would pay at

-• Semi-private room (or a private room if medically necessary) sharing you would pay at an in-network hospital.
+Semi-private room (or a private room if medically necessary) an in-network hospital.

-• Meals including special diets
+Meals including special diets

-• Regular nursing services
+Regular nursing services

-• Costs of special care units (such as intensive care or coronary care units)
+Costs of special care units (such as intensive care coronary care units) or

-• Drugs and medications
+Drugs and medications

-• Lab tests
+Lab tests

-• X-rays and other radiology services
+X-rays and other radiology services

-• Necessary surgical and medical supplies
+Necessary surgical and medical supplies

-• Use of appliances, such as wheelchairs
+Use of appliances, such as wheelchairs

-• Operating and recovery room costs
+Operating and recovery room costs

-• Physical, occupational, and speech language therapy
+Physical, occupational, and speech language therapy

-• Inpatient substance abuse services
+Inpatient substance abuse services